-- Feature #1375 Migrate the runtime to QtWebEngine from QtWebKit - Feature #1765 Find and replace functionality with regexp and group replacement - Feature #1789 Column width of data output panel should fit to data (as pgAdmin III) - Feature #1790 [Web] Support setting a field's value to "null" - Feature #1848 macOS applyed is missing postgresql binaries for import etc. - Feature #1910 Remember last used directory in the file manager - Feature #1911 Direct path navigation in the file manager - Feature #1922 Improve handling of corrupt configuration databases - Feature #1963 Add a Chinese (Simplified) translation - Feature #1964 Create a docs tarball along with the source tarball - Feature #2025 Allow the SQL Editors to word-wrap - Feature #2124 Create a template loader to simplify SQL template location, and remove duplicate templates
+- Issue #1375 Migrate the runtime to QtWebEngine from QtWebKit - Issue #1765 Find and replace functionality with regexp and group replacement - Issue #1789 Column width of data output panel should fit to data (as pgAdmin III) - Issue #1790 [Web] Support setting a field's value to "null" - Issue #1848 macOS applundle is missing postgresql binaries for import etc. - Issue #1910 Remember last used directory in the file manager - Issue #1911 Direct path navigation in the file manager

-- Bug #1227 Display improved error message for Debugger listener starting error and reset between executions - Bug #1267 Fix issue where MINIFY_HTML doesn't work with the docs - Bug #1364 Ensure dialogue control buttons are consistent - Bug #1394 Fix Table dialogue column specification issues - Bug #1432 Enhanced OSX File Browser - Bug #1585 Cannot save scripts to the network - Bug #1599 Ensure the grant wizard works with objects with special characters in the name - Bug #1603 Fix quoting of objects names for external utilities.
+- Issue #1922 Improve handling of corrupt configuration databases - Issue #1963 Add a Chinese (Simplified) translation - Issue #1964 Create a docs tarball along with the source tarball - Issue #2025 Allow the SQL Editors to word-wrap - Issue #2124 Create a template loader to simplify SQL template location, and remove duplicate templates

-- Bug #1679 Re-engineer the background process executor to avoid using sqlite as some builds of components it relies on do not support working in forked children - Bug #1680 Render column headers at the correct width in the query tool under Firefox - Bug #1729 Improve display of role options - Bug #1730 Improve the display of role membership on both the properties panel and role dialogue - Bug #1745 Ensure breakpoints are cleared properly when working with Debugger - Bug #1747 Add newly created triggers to the treeview - Bug #1780 Properly size the SQL Editor gutter as the width of the line numbers increases - Bug #1792 List files and folders alphabetically - Bug #1800 Handle the template property on databases appropriately - Bug #1801 Handle databases with datallowconn == false - Bug #1807 Properly detect when files have changed in the query tool and set flag accordingly - Bug #1830 Fix a SQL error when reverse-engineering ROLE SQL on EPAS servers - Bug #1832 Prevent attempts to access what may be an empty list in Dependancies tab - Bug~#1840 Enable/disable~NULLs~and~ASC/DESC~options~for~index~columns~and~exclusion~constraints~appropriately - Bug #1842 Show index columns in the correct order in RE-SQL - Bug #1855 Ensure dialogue panels show their errors themselves, and not in the properties panel when creating Trigger Function - Bug #1865 Properly schema qualify domains when reverse engineering SQL - Bug #1874 Add file resources to the windows runtime - Bug #1893 Fix refreshing of Unique constraints - Bug #1896 Use the correct OID for retrieving properties of freshly created exclusion constraints - Bug #1899 Properly quote role names when specifying function ownership - Bug #1909 Handle startup errors more gracefully in the runtime - Bug #1912 Properly format arguments passed by triggers to functions - Bug #1919 Ensure all changes to rows are stored in the data editor - Bug #1924 Ensure the check_option is only set when editing views when appropriate - Bug #1936 Don't strip rn from "Download as CSV" batches of rows, as it leads to malformed data - Bug #1937 Generate mSQL for new schemas correctly - Bug #1938 Fix sorting of numerics in the statistics grids - Bug #1939 Updated dynamic default for the window size (90% x 90%) - Bug #1949 Ensure trigger function names are schema qualified in trigger RE-SQL - Bug #1951 Fix issue where nnable to browse table columns when oid values exceed max int - Bug #1953 Add display messages and notices received in the query tool - Bug #1961 Fix upgrade check on Python 3 - Bug #1962 Ensure treeview collection nodes are translated in the UI - Bug #1967 Store layout changes on each adjustment - Bug #1976 Prevent users selecting elements of the UI that shouldn't be selectable - Bug #1979 Deal with Function arguments correctly in the properties dialogue - Bug #1986 Fix various encoding issues with multibyte paths and filenames resulting in empty file save - Bug #1992 Quote identifiers correctly in auto-complete - Bug #1994 Update to show modifications in edit grid - Bug #2000 Allow setting of effective_io_concurrency on tablespaces in 9.6+ - Bug #2005 Fix various mis-spellings of VACUUM - Bug #2006 Fix error when modifying table name or set schema on tables with postgis geometry column - Bug #2007 Correctly sort rows by the pkey when viewing first/last 100
+- Issue #1227 Display improved error message for Debugger listener starting error and reset between executions - Issue #1267 Fix issue where MINIFY_HTML doesn't work with the docs - Issue #1364 Ensure dialogue control buttons are consistent - Issue #1394 Fix Table dialogue column specification issues - Issue #1432 Enhanced OSX File Browser - Issue #1585 Cannot save scripts to the network - Issue #1599 Ensure the grant wizard works with objects with special characters in the name - Issue #1603 Fix quoting of objects names for external utilities. - Issue #1679 Re-engineer the background process executor to avoid using sqlite as some builds of components it relies on do not support working in forked children - Issue #1680 Render column headers at the correct width in the query tool under Firefox - Issue #1729 Improve display of role options - Issue #1730 Improve the display of role membership on both the properties panel and role dialogue - Issue #1745 Ensure breakpoints are cleared properly when working with Debugger - Issue #1747 Add newly created triggers to the treeview - Issue #1780 Properly size the SQL Editor gutter as the width of the line numbers increases - Issue #1792 List files and folders alphabetically - Issue #1800 Handle the template property on databases appropriately - Issue #1801 Handle databases with datallowconn == false - Issue #1807 Properly detect when files have changed in the query tool and set flag accordingly - Issue #1832 Prevent attempts to access what may be an empty list in Dependancies tab - Issue #1840 Enable/disable NULLs and ASC/DESC options for index columns and exclusion constraints appropriately - Issue #1842 Show index columns in the correct order in RE-SQL - Issue #1855 Ensure dialogue panels show their errors themselves, and not in the properties panel when creating Trigger Function - Issue #1865 Properly schema qualify domains when reverse engineering SQL - Issue #1874 Add file resources to the windows runtime - Issue #1893 Fix refreshing of Unique constraints - Issue #1896 Use the correct OID for retrieving properties of freshly created exclusion constraints - Issue #1899 Properly quote role names when specifying function ownership - Issue #1909 Handle startup errors more gracefully in the runtime - Issue #1912 Properly format arguments passed by triggers to functions - Issue #1919 Ensure all changes to rows are stored in the data editor - Issue #1924 Ensure the check_option is only set when editing views when appropriate - Issue #1936 Don't strip rn from "Download as CSV" batches of rows, as it leads to malformed data - Issue #1937 Generate mSQL for new schemas correctly - Issue #1938 Fix sorting of numerics in the statistics grids - Issue #1939 Updated dynamic default for the window size (90% x 90%)